the-deep/deeper/docs/git.md

     - Repent at your nearest place of worship

-    - If you haven’t pushed...
+    - If you haven't pushed...
     ```bash
     # Make a new branch with the new commits
     git checkout -b new-branch